 2018… the Year of Optimism.

 Okay, so not my most faith-filled moment.
-She proceeded to remind me of the verse our pastor had preached to us just the night before: Do not be anxious, do not fret or worry (about relationships, finances, anything circumstantial).
+She proceeded to remind me of the verse our pastor had recently preached: Do not be anxious, do not fret or worry (about relationships, finances, anything circumstantial).
 Instead of worrying pray.
 Let the peace of God, which surpasses understanding, displace worry at the center of your life.

 Here’s the truth: yesterday was a bit lonely.
 I work from home, all day.
 I write, a lot.
 Sometimes I’m in my head too much and I visit that place of doubt.
 Instagram feeds full of life partners, fresh engagements, and babies galore only fuel the “of course this can happen for other people, but not for me” theory.